threadexio/turboinstall/README.md

 ### The ignore file

 The ignore file is a simple text file at `.turboinstall/ignore` that contains everyone's favorite regular expressions 🎉.
 Each line of the file contains a regex pattern that will be matched on each path of the overlay.
 In other words, just like `.gitignore` files.
+Other ignore files can be specified on the command line with `--ignore`, relative paths will be resolved from the overlay root, while absolute paths will resolve normally.

 Let's suppose we have a source tree: